Underage smokers: The ease of getting cigarettes put to the test

 SINGAPORE: As the legal smoking age goes up from 2019, it looks like the work to stop underage smoking will only get harder.

-A survey commissioned by the Mediacorp series Talking Point found that Singapore’s young smokers are starting earlier than people may think, and not only when they are on the cusp of the current legal age.
+A survey commissioned by Mediacorp programme Talking Point found that Singapore’s young smokers are starting earlier than people may think, and not only when they are on the cusp of the current legal age.
 (Watch the episode here.)

 But what may give people pause is that one-third of those surveyed started between 12 and 14 years of age, while 4 per cent took their first puff when they were even younger.